 There’s even the option to sign up for Game Pass for PC, though it is a separate subscription from the console version.
-You can, however, sign up for Xbox Game Pass Ultimate, which consists of both Game Pass versions as well as EA Play, which we’ll be getting to shortly.
+You can, however, sign up for Xbox Game Pass Ultimate, which consists of both Game Pass versions with Xbox Live included, as well as EA Play, which we’ll be getting to shortly.

 Pros: comparatively cheap, loads of old games.
 Cons: the infrastructure isn’t brilliant, no new games.
 Platform: Switch Price: £3.49/$3.99 a month, £17.99/$19.99 a year Free trial?
 Yes, 7 days